enkidevs/curriculum/javascript/react/common-mistakes-in-react/setstate-is-async.md

 };
 ```

-In the `handleChange` function, when we call `this.props.callback(this.state.count)` we are getting the old state value, not the new one we set through `this.setState({ count })`.
+In the `handleChange` function, when we call `this.props.callback(this.state.count)` we are getting the old state value, not the new one we set through `this.setState({ count })` (because the state hasn't yet updated between the two lines of code).
 This issue can be fixed by using an optional second argument of the `setState` method, a callback function that is called after the state is updated:

 ```js
 handleChange = age => {